WireBootstrap/tinybind/README.md

 WireBootstrap components can be referenced in an HTML page directly using Tinybind.
 Components are automatically rendered when the web page loads.

+This is a sample project that demonstrates how the WirBootstrap for Tinybind integration works.

 # Documetation
 Visit https://docs.wirebootstrap.com/tinybind for getting started materials and detailed documentation.